-If you are experiencing pain due to a dental emergency it is important to seek immediate treatment.
+2. It is important to seek immediate treatment if you are experiencing pain due to a dental emergency.
 In addition to greatly reducing your discomfort, receiving prompt treatment can often reduce the likelihood of further dental problems or complications developing.

-What should I do if I have an avulsed tooth? (knocked out tooth)
+What should I do if I have knocked out a tooth (an avulsed tooth)?

 If the tooth is still whole, it may be possible to save it.
 Avulsed teeth need to be placed back in the socket as soon as possible, but before you attempt to re-socket the tooth, you need to examine it to make sure it is clean.
 If needed rinse the tooth with milk.
 Take care to handle the tooth by the crown, do not touch the root.